Mercado Pago Review

 Coverage Analysis

-Seven LATAM countries: Argentina (HQ market, ~50% of adults hold a wallet), Brazil (the biggest share of revenue), Mexico (third pillar), plus Chile, Colombia, Peru and Uruguay.
+Seven LATAM countries: Argentina (the HQ market, ~50% of adults hold a wallet), Brazil (the biggest share of revenue), Mexico (the third pillar), plus Chile, Colombia, Peru and Uruguay.
 Brazil, Argentina and Mexico together generate 95%+ of payment volume.
 Nothing outside Latin America.
-For comparison: AstroPay covers LATAM plus India and parts of Asia, PayRetailers does 100+ methods across LATAM with broader country reach, dLocal and EBANX both go beyond LATAM into APAC and Africa.
+For comparison: AstroPay covers LATAM plus India and parts of Asia, PayRetailers does 100+ methods across LATAM with broader country reach, and dLocal and EBANX both go beyond LATAM into APAC and Africa.

 Regional Breakdown